getsynq/synq-dbt/Readme.md

 # Installation

-To successfully install `synq-dbt` you will need `SYNQ_TOKEN` secret, that you receive from Synq team.
+To successfully install `synq-dbt` you will need `SYNQ_TOKEN` secret, that you generate in your Synq account when integrating with dbt Self Hosted.
+Reach out to the team if you have any questions.
 It should be treated as a secret as it allows Synq to identify you as customer to associate uploaded data with your workspace.

 ## Airflow